kubernetes/contributor-site/content/en/docs/code/declarative-validation/api-reviewers-guide.md

   Guidelines for API reviewers on reviewing PRs that use Declarative Validation for new APIs and migrations.
 ---

-# API Reviewers Guide for Declarative Validation

-Starting in Kubernetes v1.36, Declarative Validation (DV) is the recommended way to author API validation logic.
-This means in v1.36+ there will be k8s API PRs that need API review which use Declarative Validation which means API reviewers need to understand how to review DV PRs.
-The review should be straightforward as DV's goal is to moving validation logic out of procedural Go code (`validation.go`) and into vetted declarative comment tags directly on the API types (`types.go`).
+Starting in Kubernetes v1.36, _Declarative Validation_ (DV) is the recommended way to author API validation logic.
+This means that for v1.36 and later, there will be K8s API PRs that need API review and which use Declarative Validation.
+As a result, API reviewers need to understand how to review PRs that include DV.
+The review process should be straightforward as DV's goal is to moving validation logic out of procedural Go code (`validation.go`), and into vetted declarative comment tags directly on the API types (`types.go`).

 When reviewing a PR, you will generally encounter one of two scenarios:
 - **Scenario A -  New APIs/Fields**: Using DV as the authoritative source of truth from Day 1.